gem5/website/_pages/documentation/general_docs/kconfig_build_system.md

 ### oldconfig

-Update an existing config by adding settings for new options.
-This is the same as the olddefconfig tool, except it asks what values you want for the new settings.
+The `oldconfig` command updates the existing config setting new values for the desired options.
+This is similar to `olddefconfig` except it asks what values you want for the new settings.

 ```bash